myllynen/rhel-troubleshooting-guide/README.md

 a crash is due to a known issue verified earlier already).

-A complete kernel core dump (vmcore) is required for kernel crash RCA, without a vmcore it is will be impossible to determine the root cause.
+A complete kernel core dump (vmcore) is required for kernel crash RCA, without a vmcore it is impossible to determine the root cause.

 ### Kernel Hang